coleblu84/se_project_express/README.md

 ```

 ## 🚧 Feedback
-As I keep working on improving my skills for both the backend and froneend, all feedback is welcome.
+As I keep working on improving my skills for both the backend and fronend, all feedback is welcome.
 This will help me keep moving forward and improving my knowledge.

 If you see a bug - **let's kill them!**